Snapping wrist – the extensor carpi ulnaris (ECU) tendon; the extensor pollicis brevis; and the distal radioulnar joint.

 Prolotherapy for Snapping ECU Tendon

-Prolotherapy is an alternative non-surgical procedure that uses natural proliferants to aid the body to heal itself.
-Prolotherapy injections use dextrose solutions to induce the bodies natural immune response; inflammation.
+In cases where there are partial tears or general chronic wrist instability Prolotherapy can be an alternative non-surgical procedure.
+Prolotherapy uses natural proliferants to aid the body to heal itself.
+Prolotherapy injections use dextrose solutions to induce the body’s natural immune response; inflammation.
 When this occurs, the body is sending immune and repair cells to the site of injury and attempts to heal it.
-If patients are in need of a stronger solution (depending on severity of their case), then they can be injected with Platelet Rich Plasma (PRP) or stem cells from tibia or iliac bone marrow as well.
+If patients are in need of a stronger solution (depending on the severity of their case), then they can be injected with Platelet Rich Plasma (PRP) or stem cells from the tibia or iliac bone marrow as well.
 These injections help in retightening the ligaments, rebuilding cartilage, and just overall muscle and bone repair of the area.

 Prolotherapy treatment demonstrated and described